 Persons may request to continue to be considered as part of the household after they reach the age of 18 years of age, if they still reside with the applicant, and wish to continue to do so, and have continually resided within the household as a child up to that point.
-However, the Council reserves the right to exclude adult household members where they are not considered to be a permanent member of the household, are considered to have sufficient funds to resolve their own housing situation (see Appendix III), have been responsible for Anti-Social Behaviour or where it is not considered reasonable by the Council for the adult to continue to be included on the applicant's housing application, for example older adult members.
+However, the Council reserves the right to exclude adult household members where they are not considered to be a permanent member of the household, are considered to have sufficient funds to resolve their own housing situation (see Appendix III), have been responsible for Anti-Social Behaviour or where it is not considered reasonable by the Council for the adult to continue to be included on the applicant's housing application.
+For example older adult members, adult children who are pregnant or have their own children, who would normally be expected to apply for housing separately and not be included on their parent's or another adult's housing application.